Metaprogramming is writing programs that operate on other programs. So writing:

 Julia features Lisp-like (and Clojure-like) macros, built from abstract syntax trees rather than source code text.

+Looking for some fun?
 Write some quines.